Skip to Main Content

 TC developed the Noise Exposure Forecast (NEF) / Noise Exposure Prediction (NEP) tool that is used to calculate long-term aircraft noise exposure.
 This tool is used during the land-use planning process.

-As a regulator, TC has the authority to enforce the published Noise Abatement Procedures (NAP) and the Canadian Aviation Regulations (CAR) when potential violations are identified.
+As a regulator, TC has the authority to enforce the published Noise Abatement Procedures (NAP) and the Canadian Aviation Regulations (CARs) when potential violations are identified.

 Flight paths

-NAV CANADA (NavCan), the air navigation provider in Canada, is responsible for safe and efficient movement of aircraft.
-NavCan also designs and publishes a network of flight paths based on criteria set by TC and ICAO.
+NAV CANADA, the air navigation provider in Canada, is responsible for safe and efficient movement of aircraft.
+NAV CANADA also designs and publishes a network of flight paths based on criteria set by TC and ICAO.

-During normal operations, NavCan selects the runway to be used based on wind velocity/direction and weather.
+During normal operations, NAV CANADA selects the runway to be used based on wind velocity/direction and weather.
 Due to the predominant wind direction in Ottawa, the preferential runway is the east-west runway (Runway 07/25).
-For operational and safety reasons, pilots may use a different runway than the runway selected by NavCan, but only after NavCan provides the pilot with authorization to do so.
+For operational and safety reasons, pilots may use a different runway than the runway selected by NAV CANADA, but only after NAV CANADA provides the pilot with authorization to do so.

 Abiding by these standard flight paths and procedures makes the skies much safer because: